pycom/pycom-documentation/content/updatefirmware/diff_ota.md

 * Old firmware version binary
 * New firmware version binary

-> Note: The finary files used for this are the *.bin* files generated after firmware is built.
+> Note: The binary files used for this are the *.bin* files generated after the firmware is built.
 If you have downloaded the firmware as a compressed archive, you can decompress it to find the *.bin* file.

 1. Download the `DiffCreator` tool using the above link.
 2. After extracting the contents of the `DiffCreator` archive, navigate to the directory with the terminal and type `make` to build the utility.